AI assistants helping with nonprofit grant writing process

 - Uses active voice

-- Adapts the content to exactly match the new question
+- Adapts the content to exactly match the new funder's requirements

-If you don't have a content library already but do have some past responses, you should take a look at our guide to creating an intelligent RFP library.
+If you don't have a content library already but do have some past grant applications, you should take a look at our guide to creating an intelligent grant writing library.

 2. Making Generic Content Specific

-A common complaint about AI-generated content is that it can sound robotic and generic.
-Here's how to get more specific responses:
+A common complaint about AI-generated grant content is that it can sound generic and fail to highlight your nonprofit's unique value.
+Here's how to get more specific responses that will impress funders:

-- Adding specific methodologies we use: [list them]
+- Adding specific program methodologies we use: [list them]

-- Including relevant metrics from our past performance: [add metrics]
+- Including relevant impact metrics from our past programs: [add metrics]

-- Referencing our actual tools and processes: [list them]
+- Referencing our actual community partnerships and resources: [list them]

-One of the most valuable but overlooked uses of AI is as a brainstorming partner for difficult RFP and Grant questions.
+One of the most valuable but overlooked uses of AI is as a brainstorming partner for difficult grant application sections.
 Modern AI models like Claude-3 and GPT-4 can help explore different angles and approaches, especially for questions where there's no clear "standard" response.

-This is where I would typically reach for a reasoning model such as ChatGPT o1 or OpenRouter.
-The strength of these models is that they're able to think through complex problems systematically, often leading to more robust and creative responses.
+This is where I would typically reach for a reasoning model such as ChatGPT o1 or Gemini.
+The strength of these models is that they're able to think through complex problems systematically, often leading to more robust and creative narratives.

 Setting Up the Brainstorming Session

-The key is to give the AI enough context to think through the problem systematically.
+The key is to give the AI enough context to think through the grant requirements systematically.
 Here's an effective prompt pattern:

-I'm working on an RFP response for [type of client] and need help brainstorming approaches for this question:
+I'm working on a grant application for [type of funder] and need help brainstorming approaches for this section:

 [paste question]